Deligne's conjecture for automorphic motives over CM-fields: Introduction

-Although the main theorems are conditional on conjectures as well as on results that have been announced but whose complete proofs have not yet appeared, we still believe that the methods of this paper are of interest: they establish clear relations between important directions in current research on automorphic forms and a motivic version of Deligne's conjecture in the most important cases accessible by automorphic methods.
-Moreover, the most serious condition is the non-vanishing Conjecture 3.10 above.
-The proofs, however, remain valid whenever the non-vanishing can be verified for a given automorphic representation $\Pi$ and all the automorphic representations $\Pi'$ that intervene in the successive induction steps as in section 6.3.
+Although the main theorems are conditional on these conjectures, we still believe that the methods of this paper are of interest: they establish clear relations between important directions in current research on automorphic forms and a version of Deligne's conjecture in the most important cases accessible by automorphic methods.
+Moreover, the most serious condition is the non-vanishing Conj. \ref{nonvan} above.
+The proofs, however, remain valid whenever the non-vanishing can be verified for a given automorphic representation $\Pi$ and all the automorphic representations $\Pi'$ that intervene in the successive induction steps as in \S\ref{sect:proofThm61}.